UIC-InDeXLab/fair_set_cover/README.md

 # Fair Set Cover
-This repository contains the implemented algorithms and experiments for the 'Fair Set Cover' project.
+This repository contains the implemented algorithms and experiments for the '**Fair Set Cover**' project.

 # Requirements
 The minimum requirement to run the above implementations is Python `3.11.0`.